There are many diverse things to do in Violet Town and the surrounding district and all you need to do is to find one

 Also in the main street is the Lion’s Park with BBQs, public toilets and a children’s playground - a perfect place to take a break on your travels.
 Take a photo of yourself with our eagle's wings to support our local wildlife.

-For a short walk, look at the plaques on our World War I Avenue of Honour in Cowslip St, then continue on and stroll around the developing wetlands at the Bush Nursing Centre.
+For a short walk, look at the plaques on our World War I Avenue of Honour in Cowslip and Orchid Sts, then continue on and stroll around the developing wetlands at the Bush Nursing Centre.

 Eat: Grab a coffee or light lunch at one of our cafes or dine at night at the Ellen Frances Hotel in Cowslip St.

 Shop: Drop in to our local produce store featuring local goodies, open Wednesday-Saturday.
-Visit our great Op Shop for a bargain or piece of history, or drop into the Antique store located in the historic Shire of Violet Town council office building, both open from Thursday to Saturday.
+Visit our great Op Shop for a bargain or piece of history, open from Thursday to Saturday.
 Our clothes shops, including one that features locally produced alpaca and sheep wool products, will welcome you.

 Culture: Visit the Bush Gatherings gallery in High St and enjoy their exhibitions.

 Sport: You will find our charming Violet Town swimming pool, the football and cricket oval, netball and tennis courts, lawn bowls and our small skate park located in the Violet Town Recreation Reserve in Tulip Street.
 Or get active and join many other cyclists challenging themselves on the popular 30 km ride uphill to Strathbogie and enjoy the exhilarating ride back to Violet Town!